Vietnam.vn - Nền tảng quảng bá Việt Nam

 In Suzu, a town of just over 5,000 households near the epicenter of the quake, 90% of homes may have been destroyed, according to the area's Mayor Masuhiro Izumiya.
 "The situation is dire," he said.

-According to Japanese authorities, at least 57 victims were reported dead: 24 in Wajima, 20 in Suzu and five in Nanao, among others.
+At least 57 victims were reported killed: 24 in Wajima, 20 in Suzu and five in Nanao, among others, according to Japanese authorities.

-To make matters worse, a Japan Coast Guard plane carrying aid to the quake-hit area collided with a commercial airliner in Tokyo on Tuesday, killing five coast guard officers.
+To make matters worse, a Japan Coast Guard plane delivering aid to the quake-hit area collided with a commercial airliner in Tokyo on Tuesday, killing five coast guard personnel.
 Fortunately, all 379 people on board the Japan Airlines flight survived.

-About 200 tremors have been detected since the first quake struck on Monday, according to the Japan Meteorological Agency, which warned that stronger tremors could occur in the coming days.
+About 200 tremors have been detected since the first earthquake struck on Monday, according to the Japan Meteorological Agency, which warned that stronger tremors could occur in the coming days.

-Japan earthquake: number of dead increases to 57, rescuers in the area picture 2
+earthquake in japan number of dead increased to 57 rescuers in figure 2

 Evacuees stay in a greenhouse in Ishikawa Prefecture, Japan on January 2, 2024.
 Photo: Reuters

-A tsunami warning covering large areas along the Sea of Japan was lifted on Tuesday morning, after the highest wave of at least 1.2 metres hit Wajima Port following the 4:10 p.m. earthquake on Monday.
+A tsunami warning covering large areas along the Sea of Japan was lifted on Tuesday morning, after the highest wave of at least 1.2 meters hit Wajima Port following the earthquake at 4:10 p.m.
+Monday.

 In Wajima, a morning market was destroyed by a large fire that broke out on Monday.
-Ishikawa prefectural officials said the fire engulfed more than 200 structures in the central Wajima area, but was under control.
+Ishikawa prefectural officials said the fire engulfed more than 200 structures in the central Wajima area but was now under control.

 The quake also caused injuries and structural damage in Niigata, Toyama, Fukui and Gifu prefectures.
 Chief Cabinet Secretary Yoshimasa Hayashi said the number of evacuees, including those in Ishikawa and Niigata, had reached 57,360 as of midday Tuesday.

-“It is difficult for vehicles to enter the northern part of the Noto Peninsula,” Prime Minister Fumio Kishida said at a news conference, adding that the central government was coordinating the transport of relief supplies by ship.
+“Vehicles are having difficulty entering the northern Noto Peninsula,” Prime Minister Fumio Kishida said at a news conference, adding that the central government was coordinating the transport of relief supplies by ship.

 The New Year's Day earthquake was centered about 30 kilometers east-northeast of Wajima with a temporary depth of 16 kilometers, reaching a maximum of 7 on the country's magnitude scale, according to the Japan Meteorological Agency.